KettleMC-Network/kettlemc-rules/jet/README.md

    ↳ 1.3 - Using the contract system, contracts can be made between players or groups that allow them bypass certain rules, such as griefing.
    ↳ 1.4 - The use of blocked items is forbidden, if there are bugs that make these items available, this must be reported.
    ↳ 1.5 - Basic roleplay is allowed on the server, as long as it does not disturb any uninvolved parties and does not violate other rules (e.g. National Socialism).
-   ↳ 1.6 - Stealing items out of containers in non-protected areas is allowed.
+   ↳ 1.6 - Stealing items out of containers in non-protected*¹ areas is allowed.
+If the area is protected*¹ and you don't have official access*² to it, stealing the items is forbidden.
 ```

+*¹ (un)geschützt = Zugriff auf die Region (nicht) durch FTB-Utilities oder offizielle Serverregionen (Spawn etc.) eingeschränkt.</br>
+*² offizieller Zugriff = Zugriff durch Hinzufügen zur Region gewährt (FTB-Utilities Friend Request etc.)

+*¹ (un)protected = Acces to the region is (not) restricted by FTB-Utilities or official server regions (Spawn etc.).</br>
+*² official access = Access to the region has been granted by adding someone to the region (FTB-Utilities Friend Request etc.)